efrimm/react-idx-template/README.md

 # React with Tailwind CSS

-This is a starter template in React, for building web sites with these technologies:
+This is a starter Project IDX template in React, for building web sites with these technologies:

 - [React](https://react.dev/): web app framework
 - [Tailwind CSS](https://tailwindcss.com/): for styling